MacareuxDigital/md_content_translator/README.md

 * Create translate requests from pages
 * Translate requests from dashboard
 * Apply machine translation to translate requests
-* Glossary for human tranlsators
+* Glossary for human translators

 ## ToDo